favna/Favna/README.md

 My name is Jeroen Claassens (a.k.a.
 Favna).

 I am a developer hailing from The Netherlands.
 I have been a tech enthusiast for as long as I can remember.
-At the time of writing I am working for CGI Inc. as a Full Stack Senior Software Engineer & Consultant.
+At the time of writing, I am working for CGI Inc. as a Full Stack Senior Software Engineer & Consultant.

 Some of the projects I work on: